-Industry leading bespoke turnkey systems – a single source solution for medical gas delivery systems designed and commissioned specifically and uniquely to our clients’ requirements.
+Industry leading bespoke turnkey systems – a single source solution for medical gas delivery systems designed, installed, and commissioned to the HTM requirements.

 Delivering medical gas supply systems for the industrial, pharmaceutical, medical and research industries worldwide